What to Do Year-round in Cape May

 Traveling to Cape May for a vacation or just a day trip?
-Don’t miss out on these mostly free and definitley fun activities that you and the rest of the family can enjoy not only in the summer, but any time of year !
-Coming from points south?
-Check out our popular Excursion Packages that combine Ferry travel with ground transportation options and attraction tours are great for summer visits.
+Don’t miss out on these mostly free and definitely fun activities that you and the rest of the family can enjoy not only in the summer, but any time of year!
 If coming during cooler months, take your car so you can stop off at more than one of these great attractions.

 Cape May County Park & Zoo

 Everyone has their favorite zoo animal and it's a good bet you'll find your favorite at The Cape May County Park & Zoo.
 Known for its endangered species and wildlife, this zoo is a great place for all ages to enjoya day of the beaches.
 The zoo is free, but donations are recommended to help take care of all the animals.

 It's free to enter the park and see the Lighthouse from the outside.
 But, if you want to enjoy the scenic view from the top of the 157-foot tall Cape May Lighthouse, it's worth paying the entrance fees.* Besides the lighthouse, there are three trails on the property for hikers to enjoy and see all the different habitats, birds, wetland marsh, and other wildlife along the shore.
 Each trail is a different distance.
 The Red Trail is .5 miles long and is wheelchair accessible.
 The Yellow Trail is 1.5 miles long and the Blue Trail is 2.0 miles long.
 Each trail offers different unique sightings for all to enjoy!
 For more information regarding the lighthouse or trails, visit their website.